zeke/devcenter-scraper/content/md/how-heroku-works.md

 ## Defining an application

-Heroku lets you deploy, run and manage applications written in Ruby, Node.js, Java, Python, Clojure and Scala.
+Heroku lets you deploy, run and manage applications written in Ruby, Node.js, Java, Python, Clojure, Scala and PHP.

 An application is a collection of *source code* written in one of these languages, perhaps a framework, and some *dependency description* that instructs a build system as to which additional dependencies are needed in order to build and run the application.